scamden/bedrock/README.md

 The deploy script will build a webapp docker container that serves assets from release/.
 Generally, you *shouldn't* run this locally, but instead should set up CI/CD in TeamCity.

+This script requires either docker-machine, the docker for mac beta, or a linux machine to work properly.

 ### iqb update